Child Custody in Maine (2026)

 Under 19-A MRSA Section 1803, grandparents may petition for reasonable visitation or access if the court finds it is in the best interest of the child; the grandparent must demonstrate a sufficient existing relationship with the child

-Types of Custody in Maine
+Types of Parental Arrangements in Maine

 Maine recognizes three primary arrangements for allocating parental rights and responsibilities: